 Were you charged with a DUI?
 Preserve your freedom by contacting a defense lawyer who can defend your rights.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+Call The Law Office of Elliott Kanter for a no-cost, no-obligation consultation.

 \When you are charged with driving under the influence (DUI) there are two different proceedings: the Department of Motor Vehicles (DMV) and the court.
 Our lawyers will help clients deal with both cases.